Police kill suspect after Kentucky trooper fatally shot

 Ponder's death was among a couple dozen fatal shootings of officers in the United States this year.
 Relations between the public and police departments have been strained in recent months by cases in which officers used excessive force, sometimes fatally, in arresting suspects.

-(Reporting by Suzannah Gonzales in; Chicago; Additional reporting by Steve Bittenbender in Morehead, Kentucky, and Brendan O'Brien in Milwaukee; Editing by Lisa Lambert and Eric Beech)
+(Reporting by Suzannah Gonzales; Additional reporting by Steve Bittenbender and Brendan O'Brien; Editing by Colleen Jenkins and Lisa Lambert)